Blog

 Translations are the golden ticket to lucrative international markets.
 However, this comes at a price: Global corporations can easily spend hundreds of thousands to millions of dollars a year on translations.

 Our project managers, localization consultants and solution architects analyzed thousands of projects and pinpointed the root of the problem: Translation budgets and processes are often planned based on “gut feeling”.
+The result?
+Skyrocketing translation costs due to bloated processes.
+Or poor translation quality because savings are made in the wrong places.

 In this blog post, we’ll explore: